How To Become a Childcare Worker

 2. Working With Children Check And First Aid

 In order to work in early childhood education in Australia, you must first possess a valid Working With Children (WWC) check and First Aid certification.
 These checks will show that you are safe to work with children and ensure you have the skills necessary to deal with any situation that arises while working.

-A WWC is obtained after a National Police Check (criminal history check) and a review of workplace misconduct is conducted by your state’s government.
-Fees and application processes can be different by state, so make sure to include your location when researching your application options.
+A WWC is obtained after a National Police Check (criminal history check) and your state’s government conducts a review of workplace misconduct.
+Fees and application processes can differ by state, so make sure to include your location when researching your application options.
 In Western Australia, you can obtain an application form from your local post office, with the application fee rates as follows:

 - For employees and self-employed people: $87.00

 - For unpaid people and students on unpaid placement: $11.00